General information on anaesthetic monitoring

 Anaesthetic monitoring includes prior clarification of certain questions:

-- How old and fit is the animal?
+- How old and fit is the cat?
 A general anaesthetic always affects the circulation to a greater or less degree, depending on the drug used.

 - Are there known allergies or intolerances for certain drugs?

-By the way, animals should ideally be fasting when they are given a general anaesthetic, which is not always possible with emergency surgery.
+By the way, cats should ideally be fasting when they are given a general anaesthetic, which is not always possible with emergency surgery.
 Many anaesthetics cause nausea.
-If the animal then vomits, the vomited food can be inhaled or can choke the animal, which must be prevented as far as possible.
-For small animals such as rabbits or guinea pigs, this does not apply so much.
-Their gastrointestinal tract does not cope as well with periods of fasting as that of carnivores such as dogs and cats, so they may eat at least hay until shortly before the operation.
+If the cat then vomits, the vomited food can be inhaled or can choke the cat, which must be prevented as far as possible.
+For small cats such as rabbits or guinea pigs, this does not apply so much.
+Their gastrointestinal tract does not cope as well with periods of fasting as that of carnivores such as cats, so they may eat at least hay until shortly before the operation.

 During the operation